310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 But I get nervous just remembering he’s an upperclassman or part of the Student Council…

-Whenever Morisawa-senpai does something dumb, that person usually scolds him with a death glare…
+Whenever Morisawa-senpai does something dumb, that person scolds him with a death glare…

 So even though I haven’t actually done anything wrong, just encountering him makes me think I might get scolded viciously…